embedded-by-n/Pear-Pie/README.md

 In practice, there is.'_\
 (Norman 2018, p.236)

-This project is an applied demonstration of the technical skills and theoretical knowledge that I have acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, culminating in the Pear Pie Home System, a cyber-physical device informed by my professional career and lived-expertise in social welfare systems navigation and neurodivergence.
+This project is an applied demonstration of the technical skills and theoretical knowledge that I have acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, culminating in the Pear Pie Home System, a cyber-physical system of devices informed by my professional career and lived-expertise in social welfare systems navigation and neurodivergence.

 # Acknowledgement